Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### MonoliquidSystemDescription

-Information on the characterisation of the liquid phase.
+To describe a monoliquid system, precise information about the solvent used and the applied system must be provided.

-- __description__
+- __solvent_description__
   - Type: string
   - Description: The solvent used in the reaction system, e.g. a buffered aqueous solution or an organic solvent.